Isma'il al-Atrash: Beginnings

 Ismail was born to Muhammad al-Atrash.
 The latter was deaf, hence the family's name, "al-Atrash", which means "the deaf" in Arabic.
-Ismail's grandfather, also named Muhammad, migrated to the Hauran region south of Damascus in the early 19th century.
+Ismail's grandfather, also named Ismail, migrated to the Hauran region south of Damascus in the early 19th century.
 Ismail was first mentioned in the historical record in the early 1840s when he joined Shibli al-Aryan, the Druze leader of Wadi al-Taym, in his efforts to intervene on behalf of the Druze of Mount Lebanon against the Maronites.
 Ismail gained a repute among the Druze for his battlefield performance and following al-Aryan's death, succeeded him as the virtual military chieftain of the Druze.

 Ismail based himself in the village of al-Qurayya in the southern fringe of Jabal Hauran, the eastern mountainous region of Hauran, and was independent from the traditional ruling Druze sheikhs of the region.
 He encouraged the settlement of al-Qurayya by Druze and Christian peasants and gradually formed his own sheikhdom.
 Between the 1840s and the 1850s, he led the Druze in their conflicts with the local Bedouin tribes and the Ottoman authorities.
 He eventually established alliances with the Bedouin tribes, who paid him for access to water sources in his sheikhdom.
-Many of his encounters with Bedouin tribal chiefs were recorded in the poems of his son Shibli; the poems became well-known among the Bedouin, and tribesmen as far as the Sinai Peninsula recited them.
+Many of his encounters with Bedouin tribal chiefs were recorded in the poems of his son Shibli; the poems became well known among the Bedouin, and tribesmen as far as the Sinai Peninsula recited them.
 He became an intermediary between the Bedouin and the Druze on the one hand and the authorities on the other.

 In 1852, he led the Druze sheikhs and their peasants in a revolt against Ottoman conscription orders.
 Between then and 1857, he undertook significant efforts to expand his sheikhdom into territory controlled by the Hamdan clan, who up until Ismail's rise were the most powerful Druze family in Jabal Hauran.
 In 1857, he conquered the village of 'Ara, forcing out its sheikh Hazza al-Hamdan, and adding the village to his sheikhdom, which at the time consisted of al-Qurayya and Bakka.
 He also directed Druze migrants from Mount Lebanon to settle in the villages of Salkhad, Urman, Sahwat al-Khudr, al-Kafr and Hubran, but he did not have control over those villages.